Corporate Governance

 - Determination of individual performance-linked compensation amounts for directors (excluding outside directors) and executive officers based on their evaluations

-- Determination of individual base amounts, etc. for restricted stock compensation
+- Determination of individual base amounts, etc., for restricted stock compensation

-Position | Name | Board of Directors | Board of Corporate Auditors | Executive Nomination Meeting | Executive Compensation Meeting |
+Position | Name | Board of Directors | Executive Nomination Meeting | Executive Compensation Meeting | Audit and Supervisory Board Members |

 ---|---|---|---|---|---|